albertusbobby/excercise/README.md

 2. second run history project, run on history folder: mvn spring-boot:run -Dmaven.test.skip=true after that, you can see on swagger: http://localhost:8082/swagger-ui.html
-2. second run data project, run on data folder: mvn spring-boot:run -Dmaven.test.skip=true after that, you can see on swagger: http://localhost:8083/swagger-ui.html
+3. third run data project, run on data folder: mvn spring-boot:run -Dmaven.test.skip=true after that, you can see on swagger: http://localhost:8083/swagger-ui.html